somilasthana/weathergenerator/README.md

 This KDE model can use be used randomly generate temperature for that particular month day.
 Similar KDE models where build for Pressure and Humidity measures.

+## Assumptions
+Our weather simulations makes many assumptions.
+It is worth listing them here
+* The earth we used for our generation only has 36 cities in it.
+* The model does not change into consideration the dependencies between previous hour and next temperature values ( same for pressure and humidity).
+This means two calls to draw temperature values in succession may give somewhat different value ( compared to real weather where temperature measured in quick succession has minor change)
+* The model ignores interdependencies between temperature, pressure and humididy measure.
+These three measure draws from independent distribution.
+* The model does uses relation between weather condition and temperature, pressure and humididy measure or effect of atmosphere, topography, geography, oceanography .
+Basically it learns from past data and these depdendies are somewhat caputured in the data.
+* The model does not set sea-level for 36 cities ( although adding it wont be a big work ) while generating data.